Sutto/barista/README.md

 Barista supports using `therubyracer` when installed or, by default, using either the `node` executable or `jsc` (on OSX) to compile your scripts.
 There is no need for you to install the coffee script executable in node - having Node itself or any of the alternatives available is enough for you to get support.

-## Alternative
+When you want to deploy, you can simple run `rake barista:brew` to force the compilation of all JavaScripts fro the current application.

-Barista started out as a very-closed alternative to [bistro\_car](http://github.com/jnicklas/bistro_car).
-Since then, it's evolved an awful lot.
-These days, Barista includes
+## General Info

-That is, `app/coffeescripts/demo.coffee` will work for `/javascripts/demo.js`.
+As an example of what's possible, `app/coffeescripts/demo.coffee` will work for `/javascripts/demo.js`.
 Even better (and more importantly for me), it provides `Barista.compile_all!` which takes all coffee files and compiles them into `public/javascripts`.

 If you're using Jammit, this means you can simple run a rake task (`rake barista:brew` before running jammit) and